JoKimmle/Dash_waste/README.md

 Dashboard uses plotly and dash.
 To run just clone this repo to your PyCharm app on your local computer as a new project.
 Modules will be autoamtically installed via 'requirements.txt'.
-After runing the programm the link: http://127.0.0.1:3221/ will be displayed.
+After running the programm the link: http://127.0.0.1:3221/ will be displayed.
 By entering this link into your browser the dashboard can be seen and interactively manipulated to explore the data.